AlexWheeler/Gkey/README.md

-Shortcut to create keyboard shortcut to sign out of Gmail
+Chrome extension for keyboard shortcut [CTRL + L] to quickly signout of Gmail.

+Next version will let users set their own shortcut.